 I perfectly know that Colomba Pasquale is not a Tuscan dessert.
 Colomba is part of the Italian Easter Traditions.
 But if you are visiting Tuscany during Easter time, you will see Colomba everywhere.
-In the shop window of bakeries, groceries, and served in some restaurants.
-And for sure on the table of every Italian family.
+In the window of bakeries, and grocery stores.
+Sometimes also served in some restaurants.
+But it will certainly not be missing from the tables of Italian families.

-But what is a Colomba Pasquale?
-Literally, it means “ Easter Dove”.
+However, what is a Colomba Pasquale?
+We already said that it is a cake.
+Literally, it means Easter Dove.
 It takes the name from its shape that has been given for the relation with Easter celebrations.
-It is a really popular dessert of Italian tradition.
+And it is really popular among desserts of Italian tradition.
 Have you already heard about Panettone?
 Well, Colomba Pasquale is the Easter sister of it, almost!

-If you like Colomba, as long as you are in Italy, you can have as much as you want.
-But when you are back home?
+If you have tried Colomba and like it, as long as you are in Italy, you can eat as much as you want.
+But when you return home?
 It is not so common finding this cake abroad.
-Maybe, you will find Colomba in some shops that sell Italian goods.
-My suggestion is to avoid commercial versions.
+Perhaps, you will find Colomba in some stores that sell Italian products.
+But my advice is to avoid commercial versions.
 Mostly because of their artificial taste.
 And, as you already know, they are full of preservatives.

-Instead, if you already tried the dessert, or your Italian ancestors told about it, you should try to bake it.
-This Colomba Pasquale recipe is written to permit you to prepare your homemade Colomba.
-I know, it is a calorie bomb (478 kcal), but a slice of Colomba every Easter won’t be that bad.
+Instead, you should try to bake it.
+This recipe is written to help you to prepare your homemade Colomba.
+I know, it is a calorie bomb (478 kcal), but just a slice of Colomba every Easter won’t be that bad.

 The origins of the Colomba Pasquale

 The legend of King Alboino

 This legend dates back to the early Middle Ages in Lombardy, a region in northern Italy.
 This is what Motta, a famous Italian brand, claims.
 They have a high regard for making the Colomba Pasquale so popular in Italy.